"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: What AIG-SC is Created and How ? ( )

 \revision{Many participants ($n$=$17$) generated text-based content and} engaged in two activities with text-generating AI systems: \begin{enumerate*}[nosep] \item Creating and reading stories with sexual content; and \item Roleplaying different narrative scenarios with sexual content. \end{enumerate*}

-To generate this content, participants mentioned two set-ups: \begin{enumerate*}[nosep] \item \textit{Custom AI Pipelines:} \revision{A few participants ($n$=$5$) created custom text-generation pipelines.} Roleplayers\revision{, in particular,} tended to have complex prompting pipelines for generating AIG-SC:~\pquote{It’s not just a blank prompt that you enter stuff into...
+To generate this content, participants mentioned two methods: \begin{enumerate} \item \textit{Custom AI Pipelines:} \revision{A few participants ($n$=$5$) created custom text-generation pipelines.} Roleplayers\revision{, in particular,} tended to have complex prompting pipelines for generating AIG-SC:~\pquote{It’s not just a blank prompt that you enter stuff into...
 It saves chats... it lets you upload files}~(\Psixteen{}).
-Using a front-end like SillyTavern~\cite{cohee_sillytavern_2025}, these structured prompts consist of ``character cards'' that describe the attributes of various personas in the narrative, the scene taking place, character dialogue, and jailbreaks (if necessary).
-While these prompts could be sent to open-sourced locally-deployed models, participants preferred using a proprietary model that they jailbroke.
+Using a front-end like SillyTavern~\cite{coheeSillyTavern2025}, these structured prompts consisted of ``character cards'' that describe the attributes of various personas in the narrative, the scene taking place, character dialogue, and jailbreaks (if necessary).
+While these prompts could be sent to open-source, locally deployed models, participants preferred using a proprietary model that they jailbroke.